Renewable energies

 • Iberdrola

 Iberdrola is a leading global energy company, number one in the generation of wind energy and one of the largest electricity suppliers in the world in terms of market capitalization.
-With its so-called Baltic Hub (Viking in operation with 350 MW, ...
+From its offshore wind Baltic Hub (Viking in operation with 350 MW, ...

 Learn more